9 Cheapest Countries to Visit: Dream Trips on a Budget

 Pakistan is one of the world’s best-kept travel secrets.
 The Hunza Valley and the Karakoram Mountains are absolutely breathtaking.
 Tourism is still limited, which makes the experience feel raw and authentic.

-Average daily budget: $30–50 per person | Best time to visit: April–October for the northern valleys — the Karakoram Highway is only fully accessible in summer | Don’t miss: The drive along the Karakoram Highway from Islamabad to Gilgit — one of the highest paved roads in the world, through some of the most dramatic mountain scenery on Earth. | Tip: Check your government’s current travel advisory before booking — some areas require permits and the situation can change.
-The northern mountain regions are generally well-visited by adventure travelers and considered safe.
+Average daily budget: $30–50 per person | Best time to visit: April–October for the northern valleys — the Karakoram Highway is only fully accessible in summer | Don’t miss: The drive along the Karakoram Highway from Islamabad to Gilgit — one of the highest paved roads in the world, through some of the most dramatic mountain scenery on Earth. | Tip: Check your government’s current travel advisory before booking — some areas require permits and the situation can change quickly.
+Stick to established routes, use local advice, and review the current Pakistan travel advisory before committing money.

 7. Bolivia